Noah Sadaoui: Kerala Blasters

 On 2 July 2024, Sadaoui joined Kerala Blasters on a two-year contract.
 On 1 August 2024, he scored a hat-trick on his debut in a 8–0 win against Mumbai City in the 2024 Durand Cup.
-On 10 August 2024, he scored his second hat-trick against CISF Protectors FT.
+On 10 August 2024, he scored his second hat-trick against CISF Protectors.
 After netting 6 goals throughout the entirety of the tournament, Sadaoui would win the Golden Boot award for topping the goal-scoring charts in that year's Durand Cup.
 His first league goal for the club came against East Bengal FC on 22 September, where he scored the equalizer as the Blasters won the match 2–1 at home.
 On the next week, Noah would score the equalizing goal for the Blasters against NorthEast United FC as they drew the match by the score of 1–1.
 Noah would score in his third consecutive league game on 3 August against Odisha FC, where he scored the second goal for the Blasters in a 2–2 draw.

+Loan to Dewa United

+On 22 January 2026, Sadaoui was loaned to Indonesian club Dewa United until the end of the season.